dottjt/plastic/other/unused.md

 Frantic dawdling on his notepad aside, an ancient treasure <!-- fit suitably for a 90s' Nickelodeon pre-teen -->, and I think we have a winner.

+The one to concoct this evening's pseudo-salad of pain.

 .

 dearly hoping it would kill me before rendering me entire paralysed from the waist down.